kdorosh/MarchMadnessKaggleML2018/readme.md

 sh start.sh
 ```

 This will open a locally hosted jupyter notebook in your web browser.
-Upload the March Madness notebook, located at `nbs/script.ipynb`.
+Open and run the March Madness notebook, located at `nbs/script.ipynb`.

-Run the notebook.
+On my machine, running the whole script takes a couple minutes.

-Once done, download any results you wish to keep.
+Once done, the script will output predictions in `nbs\logreg_seed_starter.csv`.

 CTR-C (twice) in the terminal where you started the jupyter notebook server kills the server.

-To kill the docker machine when you are all set.
+Kill the docker machine when you are all done:

 ```
 $ docker-machine stop docker2